ermites-io/oidc/README.md

 oidc
 ====

-An attempt at simple safe/secure OpenID Connect golang helpers package
+A simple hardened golang OpenID Connect client helpers package following/using part of the OpenID Connect Core framework.

-Note: while it works already, it is in a **opensource-stabilization-cleanup-alpha** phase, which means **WORK-IN-PROGRESS**.
-Some more time is necessary to reach its first public version and will continue to be improved/fixed as needed.
-It will try to come common and slightly more problematic uses cases.

-This is in **NO WAY** an RFC OpenID yada yada stack or anything, it's pragmatic and it cover only a subset flows and features needed to implement secure login through a 3rd party identity provider implementing openid connect (like google, microsoft, ping federate, etc..).

-hopefully it will help others to solve that problem for their app/infrastructure/etc..

 Description
 ===========

+This is an attempt to create a simple, hardened, robust, re-usable package for delegated login process using OpenID Connect Core.
-This is an attempt to solve an issue we had, this is how we solved it, feedback is more than welcome.
+Feedback is more than welcome.

-Many new services/SaaS, try to provide the login with {Google, Microsoft, ...} functionnality, openid connect / oauth is a complexity squid with many security traps.
+Many new services/SaaS have to provide the "login with" {Google, Microsoft, ...} functionnality, openid connect / oauth is a complexity squid with many security traps and potential shortcomings

-This package try to provide handlers/helpers to deal with a secure "login with" mechanism.

-By only allowing the narrowed most common subset of params used and making sure they are safe/hard to attack, simple to use & robust.
+It **ONLY** support and harden:
+- Authorization Code Flow

+We do **NOT** support (as it is not the purpose of this package):
+- Implicit Flow
+- Hybrid Flow

+We had to provide the functionnality as part of a project, we wanted something we understood properly, hardened by default & KISS.
+We were not at ease with x/oauth2 (although it is similar in the API) and building an overlay on top of it seemed to introduce too much complexity.

+Later the package will lean towards interroperability with x/oauth2 calls, by using/exporting to the x/oauth2 package type Token.

+Hopefully this might help others trying implement safe delegating login in their app/infrastructure/etc..

+**WORK IN PROGRESS** but close to 0.1.0.

 Requirements
 ============